-the client is a branch or majority owned subsidiary of an entity which is established in an EEA state and subject to the 5th Money Laundering Directive;

-- it complies with the group wide policies established by the entity under Article 45 of the Directive, and - you do not consider EDD measures to be necessary taking a risk-based approach.
+- the client is a branch or majority owned subsidiary of an entity which is a third country and the entity is subject to requirements equivalent to the 5th Money Laundering Directive and supervised for compliance with those requirements; - it complies with the group wide policies established by the entity under Article 45 of the Directive, and - you do not consider EDD measures to be necessary taking a risk-based approach.

-Note that not all countries where there may be a higher risk of money laundering are 'highrisk third countries' for these purposes.
+Note that not all countries where there may be a higher risk of money laundering are 'high-risk third countries' for these purposes.
 Other jurisdictions may equally pose higher ML risks - these should be assessed as part of client and matter risk assessments, and additional, enhanced due diligence measures should be applied accordingly.